svetlyobg/Perfect-Windows11/README.md

 # Perfect-Windows11
  Perfect Windows 11 is a GitHub repository that provides a comprehensive guide to Windows 11.
 It includes tips and tricks for various aspects of the operating system

+ # MAKE SURE TO BACKUP YOUR REGISTRY BEFORE MAKING ANY CHANGES.
+AFTER A CHANGE A COMPUTER RESTART MIGHT BE REQUIRED

 ## Bring Back Windows Photo Viewer

 Save the folllwing as a `.reg` file